crobichaud-cstj/SiteWeb-ClemJewelry/README.md

 ## Description

-On this site we can create an acompte, "buy" some home made jewlery, you can see your orders...
-There is a admin acount.
-On this one we can modify a product, create a new product and create a new category.
-On this acount you manage all the orders of all the users.
+On this site, we can create an account, 'buy' some homemade jewelry, and view your orders.
+There is an admin account as well.
+With this account, you can modify a product, create new products, and establish new categories.
+Using this account, you can manage all orders from all users.

 ## Utilisation